Positive and Risky Message Assessment for Music Products: Music rating and lyrics

 The level of aspect prevalence is from 0 to 5.
 To reduce class imbalance due to the fact of data availability, we then project such scored ratings into 3-level ordinal categories (Low Presence (0-1), Medium Presence (2-3), High Presence (4-5)) with median split strategy as in related works \citep{martinez2019violence, martinez-etal-2020-joint} from the movie domain.
 A detailed label distribution is described in Table \ref{tab:number-aspect}.

-We gained permission from CSM to use the music rating data for research, however, by the time we submit this work, the music reviews are no longer shown to the public on CSM's website until further updates.
-We still release the names of expert-rated products and links to their lyrics studied in this work for the community.

 The music rating data comes from Common Sense Media (CSM).
 Non-member users can only browse up to three expert product reviews for free each month.
 We gained permission from CSM to use the music rating data for research, however, by the time we submit this work, the music reviews are no longer shown on CSM's website until further updates.
 We still release the names of expert-rated products and links to their lyrics studied in this work for the community.
-For the lyrics, we do not release them directly for copyright reasons, It is very easy to find lyrics through our provided links and search engines.
-We make our best effort to collect lyrics from the open Internet but we recognize that there are still very few songs missing.
+We do not release the lyrics directly due to copyright considerations; however, lyrics can be easily accessed through the links we provide and via search engines.
+While we've made every effort to collect lyrics from the open Internet, we acknowledge that some songs might be missing from certain albums.